 The Adult Care Worker standard (Level 2) is the entry-level apprenticeship for the health and social care sector.
 If you have apprentices on this standard, they are likely to be working as “front-line staff who help adults with care and support needs to achieve their personal goals and live as independently and safely as possible, enabling them to have control and choice in their lives.”
 Job titles may include Care Assistant, Care Worker, Support Worker, Home Care Support Worker, Learning Disability Support Worker or Mental Health Support Worker.

-Prepare to Achieve is approved to deliver End-Point Assessment for the Adult Care Worker Standard
+Prepare to Achieve is approved to deliver End-Point Assessment for healthcare apprenticeship standards including the Adult Care Worker Standard

 What is the Adult Care Worker standard and who is it for?

 Duration: 12 – 18 months (with the EPA being delivered once the on-programme training has been completed)

 Delivery: The EPA consists of face-to-face and remote assessments.

 How does the EPA process for this apprenticeship standard work?